judytuna/ipfs-multido/README.md

  - [ ] tags on things?
  - [ ] popup should go away if you click outside it
  - [x] autosave per action (1 hr)
+ - [ ] add a legend so we know what the colors mean